 Cavalier - Rank 3 Cleric - Rank 2

-Length Cav - 200 syllables C - 250 syllables Duration
+Length Cav - 200 syllables C - 250 syllables Duration: Special

-Range Caster Area of Effect
+Range Caster Area of Effect: None

 Material Component Holy symbol

-This spell allows the Cleric to summon the protective power of their Deity, creating an impenetrable field around him.
-When the spell is complete, the Cleric must present their Holy Symbol in front of them, and may not have anything else in their hands aside from a shield.
-If approached by another player, or NPC, or if struck by a spell ball or weapon, the Cleric is to call out "Sanctuary" and ignore the effect.
+This spell allows the Caster to summon the protective power of their Deity, creating an impenetrable field around him.
+When the spell is complete, the Caster must present their Holy Symbol in front of them, and may not have anything else in their hands aside from a shield.
+If approached by another player, or NPC, or if struck by a spell ball or weapon, the Caster is to call out "Sanctuary" and ignore the effect.

-While under the protection of Sanctuary, the Cleric is impervious to almost all attacks, including magic.
-The Cleric is still a physical entity and may still communicate, block, and move normally provided that their holy symbol remains presented in front of them, and they have nothing else in their hands aside from a shield.
-No one may come within 1' of the Cleric, nor may anyone attempt to grab the Cleric.
-Likewise, the Cleric may not move within 1' of any creature.
+While under the protection of Sanctuary, the Caster is impervious to almost all attacks, including magic.
+The Caster is still a physical entity and may still communicate, block, and move normally provided that their holy symbol remains presented in front of them, and they have nothing else in their hands aside from a shield.
+No one may come within 1' of the Caster, nor may anyone attempt to grab the Caster.
+Likewise, the Caster may not move within 1' of any creature.

-Dispel Magic will nullify the effects of Sanctuary and True Strike may still attack the Cleric as if the protection were not there.
+Dispel Magic will nullify the effects of Sanctuary and True Strike may still attack the Caster as if the protection were not there.

-Speak with Dead
+Speak with Dead3

-Cavalier - Rank 2 Cleric - Rank 2

-Length Cav - 250 syllables C - 200 syllables Duration

-Range Touch Area of Effect

-Material Component Holy symbol
+Cavalier - Rank 2 Cleric - Rank 2 Necromancer - Rank 1 Length Cav - 250 syllables C - 200 syllables Duration: 3 Questions Range Touch Area of Effect: 1 Creature Material Component Holy symbol

-This spell allows the Cleric to contact and communicate with the soul of a dead creature.
+This spell allows the Caster to contact and communicate with the soul of a dead creature.
 The soul of the deceased is bound by the spell to answer three 'Yes' or 'No' questions, after which the contact with the soul is broken.
-The soul must answer 'Yes' or 'No' truthfully to the best of his understanding.
+The soul must answer 'Yes' or 'No' truthfully to the best of their understanding.

-The Cleric may not move or speak to another creature or the spell is broken.
+The Caster may not move or speak to another creature or the spell is broken.
 The spell does not work on undead creatures or those creatures without souls or spirits.

-Spell of Shielding
+Spell of Shielding^{2,3}

-Mage - Rank 10
+Mage, Warrior Mage - Rank 10

-Length 1,000 syllables Duration
+Length 1,000 syllables Duration: Special

-Range Touch Area of Effect
+Range Touch Area of Effect: Special

 Material Component Silver favor

 This spell allows the Mage to protect any creature or item from one magical attack.
-A Mage may protect himself at 10th Rank, other creatures at 12th Rank, and items at 14th Rank.
+A Mage may protect themselves at 10th Rank, other creatures at 12th Rank, and items at 14th Rank.
 Protected items may include gates, siege weapons, and melee weapons, but not entire ships; when this shielding spell is cast, it encompasses all of that Player's gear.
 When the spell is complete, the Mage must place a silver strip of cloth at least 3" wide by 12" long on the target.
 This must be worn visibly.

 Spell of Shielding acts similarly to the other protection spells except it has a wider range of protection against offensive spells.
 This spell absorbs any magically thrown or touch based attack directed at the Player protected.
-A magical attack is an offensive spell that inures or hinders another Player.
+A magical attack is an offensive spell that injures or hinders another Player.
 The Spell of Shielding does not obstruct the caster's use of any magic or relics much like a Protection from Fire does not hinder a Player protected from casting fire-based spells.

 Spell of Shielding remains in effect after death for up to 12 minutes; that is to say, if the Player is resurrected or Animated within 12 minutes of death, the protection remains, otherwise, it is dispelled.
-Only one protection may be in effect at any time; for example, a Player with Spell of Shielding may not have Protection from Fire cast on the shield he is wielding.
+Only one protection may be in effect at any time; for example, a Player with Spell of Shielding may not have Protection from Fire cast on the shield they are wielding.
 Two or more Protection spells negate each other.